-Han Chinese immigrants in this borderland.
-The process of political border re-demarcation highlighted political, social and cultural differences in communal life, land property rights, revenue and judicatures, especially the private farmland rights under the household registration li jia system, which changed the system of collective and official land rights practiced in the Dai chieftain basins and mountains communities, both in the Meng and the Quan system.
+the greatly increasing numbers of Han Chinese immigrants moving to this borderland.
+The process of political border re-demarcation highlighted political, social and cultural differences in communal life, land property rights, revenue and judicatures, especially private farmland rights under the household registration li jia system, which changed the system of collective and official land rights practiced in the Dai chieftain basins and mountain communities, both under the Meng and the Quan system.

-Among these political and social changes, the most significant issue was salt revenue and the competition over mountains resources, because the salt revenue, plus that from tea plantations, became the direct means to stimulate political mobilization among ethnic minorities, or between Han settlers and non-Han natives in the original scheme of things.
-However, in the following years of resistance under the framework of well mobilized ethnic politics, social mobilization and political resistance methods became more and more diverse, especially among the well mobilized Luohei.
-The social institution in the mountains communities was flexible and sustainable for more than two centuries since the conflicts over salt revenue happened after the 1720s.
-In the 1790s and the 1800s, local resistances against official policies had approached their peak, while the occasions for ethnic mobilization were set by the Qing government.
-The well mobilized native resistances, in and after the political reforms, therefore set out in the Yunnan-Burma frontier a framework of ethnic politics for native people both in the basins and in the mountains.
+Among these political and social changes the most significant issue was salt revenue and the competition over mountain resources, because the salt revenue, plus that from tea plantations, became the direct means by which to stimulate political mobilization among ethnic minorities, or between Han settlers and non-Han natives in the original scheme of things.
+However, in the following years of resistance under the framework of well mobilized ethnic politics, social mobilization and political resistance methods became much more diverse, especially among the well mobilized Luohei.
+The social institution in the mountain communities was flexible and sustainable for more than two centuries, since the conflicts over salt revenue happened after the 1720s.
+In the 1790s and the 1800s, local resistance against official policies had approached its peak, whilst the occasions for ethnic mobilization were set by the Qing government.
+The well mobilized native resistance, in and after the political reforms, therefore set out in the Yunnan-Burma frontier a framework of ethnic politics for native people both in the basins and in the mountains.
 The fluxes of goods, businessmen, and miners, were linked with the changes of political systems into an ethnic mobilization framework for resource competition, but it was a historical dynamic.
-There are two layers of social reshaping: one is the movement of goods and human resources across the systems or reshaped borders, the other is the extension of borders from the interior to the exterior, following the establishment of the state administrative county system throughout the whole Qing dynasty.
-Or, this tendency could be traced back to earlier in the Ming, in the whole process of southwest frontier formation in Southwest China.
+There are two lavers of social reshaping: one is the movement of goods and human resources across the systems or reshaped borders; the other is the extension of borders from the interior to the exterior, following the establishment of the state administrative county system throughout the Qing dynasty.
+Or, this tendency could be traced back to earlier in the Ming dynasty, in the whole process of southwest frontier formation in Southwest China.
 Meanwhile, not all fluid goods exchanged in this frontier represented the commercial flow, which circulated freely.
 Copper should be used to exchange with salt in South China and was controlled by the Qing government, according to the salt consuming directive demarcation, which was fixed with salt revenue and copper provision.
-Thus, some commercial goods should be regarded as having a dual purpose, both for the market value and for the state policy.62 However, some goods like cotton and medicinal herbs were more freely traded than others like salt and tea.
-It depended on Qing government policy and their timely ability to carry out political reforms, or to manage mining, war, resistance suppression and the human agency for social movement and negotiation, in the case of Yunnan-Burma frontier formation.
+Thus, some commercial goods should be regarded as having a dual purpose, both for their market value and for state policy.
+63 However, some goods like cotton and medicinal herbs were more freely traded than others such as salt and tea.
+It depended on Qing government policy and its timely ability to carry out political reforms, or to manage mining, war, resistance suppression, and the human agency for social movement and negotiation, in the case of the Yunnan-Burma frontier formation.